kojiynet/k-gsl-compilation-tool/README.md

 ## Building "kgslb.exe"

 Complie `kgslb.cpp` while including the files in `include` directory.
-Then link the object file into exetutable file `kgslb.exe.` You will need `Boost.Filesystem` in doing this.
+Then link the object file into exetutable file `kgslb.exe`.
+You will need `Boost.Filesystem` in doing this.

 ## Preparation